-- A. Participant An employee who enrolls in the Public Employee Optional Retirement Program (PEORP), a participant-directed 401(a) program, in lieu of participation in the defined benefit program of the Florida Retirement System. - B. Investment Product The result of a process that forms portfolios from securities and financial instruments in order to produce investment returns. - C. Investment Manager A private sector company that provides one or more investment products. - D. Investment Funds One of the investment options that may be chosen by participants.
-A Fund may be an aggregate of one or more investment products. - E. Bundled Provider A private sector company that offers investment products, combined with recordkeeping and trading services, which are designed to meet individualized needs and requirements of plan participants, so as to afford value to participants not available through individual investment product. - F. Passively Managed Option An investment management strategy that intends to produce the same level and pattern of financial returns generated by a market benchmark index. - G. Actively Managed Option An investment management strategy that relies on security return predictions in an effort to out-perform the financial returns generated by a market benchmark index. - H. Performance Benchmark A market benchmark index that serves as the performance measurement criterion for investment options.
+- A. Member An employee who enrolls in the Florida Retirement System Investment Plan, a member-directed 401(a) program, in lieu of participation in the defined benefit program of the Florida Retirement System, a terminated Deferred Retirement Option Program (DROP) member as described in section 121.4501(21), Florida Statutes, or an alternate payee of a member or employee. - B. Investment Product The result of a process that forms portfolios from securities and financial instruments in order to produce investment returns. - C. Investment Manager A private sector company that provides one or more investment products. - D. Investment Funds One of the investment options that may be chosen by participants.
+A Fund may be an aggregate of one or more investment products. - E. Bundled Provider - A private sector company that offers investment products, combined with recordkeeping and trading services, which are designed to meet individualized needs and requirements of plan participants, so as to afford value to participants not available through individual investment product. - F. Passively Managed Option An investment management strategy that intends to produce the same level and pattern of financial returns generated by a market benchmark index. - G. Actively Managed Option An investment management strategy that relies on security return predictions in an effort to out-perform the financial returns generated by a market benchmark index. - H. Performance Benchmark A market benchmark index that serves as the performance measurement criterion for investment options.

-I. Third-Party Administrator or Recordkeeper - A private sector company that provides administrative services, including individual and collective recordkeeping and accounting, IRC limit monitoring, enrollment, beneficiary designation and changes, disbursement of monies, and other centralized administrative functions.
+I. Investment Plan Administrator or Recordkeeper - A private sector company that provides administrative services, including individual and collective recordkeeping and accounting, IRC limit monitoring, enrollment, beneficiary designation and changes, disbursement of monies, and other centralized administrative functions.

-III.
-OVERVIEW OF THE PEORP AND STATE BOARD OF ADMINISTRATION
+III.OVERVIEW OF THE INVESTMENT PLAN AND STATE BOARD OF ADMINISTRATION

-- A. The PEORP is a participant-directed 401(a) program selected by employees in lieu of participation in the defined benefit program of the Florida Retirement System.
-PEORP benefits accrue in individual accounts that are participant-directed, portable and funded by employer contributions and earnings.
-In accordance with Section 121.4501(15)(b), Florida Statutes, participants and beneficiaries bear the investment risks and reap the rewards that result when they exercise control over investments in their accounts.
-Fluctuations in investment returns directly affect participants' benefits. - B. The State Board of Administration (Board), Division of Retirement and affected employers administer the PEORP.
-The Board designs educational services to assist employers, eligible employees, participants and beneficiaries.
-The State Legislature has the responsibility for setting contribution levels and providing statutory guidance for the administration of the PEORP.
+- A. The Investment Plan is a member-directed 401(a) program selected by employees in lieu of participation in the defined benefit program of the Florida Retirement System.
+Investment Plan benefits accrue in individual accounts that are member-directed, portable and funded by employee and employer contributions and earnings.
+In accordance with Section 121.4501(15)(b), Florida Statutes, members and beneficiaries bear the investment risks and reap the rewards that result when they exercise control over investments in their accounts.
+Fluctuations in investment returns directly affect members' benefits. - B. The State Board of Administration (Board), Division of Retirement and affected employers administer the Investment Plan.
+The Board designs educational services to assist employers, eligible employees, members and beneficiaries.
+The State Legislature has the responsibility for setting contribution levels and providing statutory guidance for the administration of the Investment Plan.